 The regional programme contributed to UNDP's position as an entity dealing with HIV/AIDS issues within the context of human development.
-But the effect of this effort cannot be compared with the effect of becoming Principal Recipient of Global Fund grants in five countries, 42 with two more to follow.
-43 UNDP is now recognized as one of the key players dealing with HIV/AIDS in the region.
+But the effect of this effort cannot be compared with the effect of becoming Principal Recipient of Global Fund grants in five countries, 45 with two more to follow.
+46 UNDP is now recognized as one of the key players dealing with HIV/AIDS in the region.
 In these seven countries, UNDP directly contributes to enhancing the effectiveness of national responses to HIV/AIDS.
 This is far too ambitious to be considered an outcome of the regional programme, but it could be considered a statement of its expected impact.

 It would be fair to describe UNDP's position as very strong in these seven countries and in the 'region in as a whole,' but it would be quite different in the countries where UNDP does not work in the capacity of Global Fund Principal Recipient.
 In these other countries, UNDP HIV/AIDS activities are rather limited and UNDP does not pretend to be a key actor in the arena of HIV/AIDS-related work.
+This is also in light of the fact that lots of work is conducted by other UN co-sponsor agencies who are lead or supporting agencies in the various areas.